dariothuerkauf/address-clustering/README.md

 # address-clustering
 Master Thesis

-Title: Developing Address Clustering Heuristics for Account-Based Blockchain Networks: An Analysis based on a Specific Address Set
+**Title**: Developing Address Clustering Heuristics for Account-Based Blockchain Networks: An Analysis based on a Specific Address Set

-Author: Dario Thürkauf
+**Author**: Dario Thürkauf

-Supervisor: Prof. Dr. Fabian Schär
+**Supervisor**: Prof. Dr. Fabian Schär

 ## Structure
 - `python`: Contains all the source code used for data collection, analysis, and visualization.